 Do I have to pay taxes on fantasy sports winnings?

-Possibly, yes.
-The income from fantasy sports is treated just like any other cash prize or gambling win.
-If your net profit from playing fantasy football is $600 or more, you will need to report your winnings.
+Yes!
+Income from fantasy sports is treated just like any other cash prize or gambling win.
+You should report all net profit from playing fantasy football on your tax return.

 How do I report fantasy sports winnings?

-If you don’t receive Form 1099-MISC from your fantasy sports host site, it does not mean you are free from tax liability.
-You will still be accountable for your income if it is over $600.
+If you don’t receive Form W2-G or 1099-MISC from your fantasy sports host site, it does not mean you are free from tax liability.
+You will still be accountable for your income.
 It’s always a good idea to keep track of your winnings to report them accurately on your tax return.

 Are there tax deductions for fantasy sports?

 Currently, there are no tax deductions for fantasy league winnings.
 Before 2018, you could write off the entrance fees under miscellaneous deductions.
-But the tax laws changed under the Tax Cuts and Jobs Act and got rid of miscellaneous deductions like this one.
-Learn more about it here.
+However, the tax laws changed under the Tax Cuts and Jobs Act and eliminated miscellaneous deductions like this one.

 Can I claim gambling losses for fantasy sports?